 If you have to hide a purchase or debt from your partner, than you have a problem.
 Be open and honest.

-3. Married too soon
+3. Got Married Way too soon

 Even in this day and age where many couples live together before tying the knot, people can still rush into marriage.
 It happens because two people are so into each other when they meet, in the honeymoon phase of their relationship, they either don’t take the time to REALLY get to know the other person, or they overlook the sorts of incompatibilities that will fester and become a problem over time.